thomasjlsn/shellaro/README.md

 n -- next song
 K -- stop (kill mpg321)

+; -- find and play song

-q -- quit, :q also works
+q -- quit

 a -- play all songs in directory s -- shuffle all songs in directory